code-glue/Text-Editor-Helper/ReadMe.md

 ___
 #### TL;DR
 1. Run *RegisterTextFileExtForAll.bat*
-2. Run *RegisterDefaultTextEditHandler.bat*
+2. Run *RegisterDefaultTextEditHandler.bat*.
+Enter the path to your text editor.
-3. Run *RegisterExplicitEditHandlerForAll.bat*
+3. Run *RegisterExplicitEditHandlerForAll.bat*.
+Enter the path to your text editor.
 ___
 **Notes:**